bingomanatee/forest/README.md

   - an array of acceptable types.
 * **any** if true, disables ALL type / form checking.
 * **debug** - a boolean that if true, will echo extended data; used to develop Leaf code.
+* **setters** - whether to create set[field] actions in the leaf.
+By default, branches do not have setter actions; set root leaf's setters options to 'all' to activate branch actions, or set individual branch 'setters' option to true to selectively actviate them.
   You can set/extend these values post-creation by calling `.config(opts)` to, say, add some actions or branches to a Leaf instance at any time.